-What is at issue now, however, with COP15 looming just a few short weeks ahead, is where do we go from here?
-For some time, 2009 has been understood as the year that climate change comes onto the international stage with the world community grappling with the growing impacts of climate change and working to move beyond the Kytoto Protocol expiring in 2012.
-In many parts of the world there has been a growing sense of urgency that time to act is increasingly short.
+What is at issue now, however, with COP 15 looming just a few short weeks ahead, is where do we go from here?
+For some time, 2009 has been understood as the year that climate change comes onto the international stage with the world community grappling with the growing impacts of climate change and working to move beyond the Kyoto Protocol expiring in 2012.
+In many parts of the world, there has been a growing sense of urgency that time to act is increasingly short.
 But that sense of urgency is perceived as lacking in the US, as expressed by Jakob Eriksen, a counselor for climate affairs with the Danish Embassy based in Washington DC.

 Eriksen’s closed his address yesterday imploring the US to regain that sense of urgency, asking “Where is it?
 What happened?
 Where is the debate in the US media?”

-Speaking with Eriksen afterwards, he told me that despite the apparent lack of urgency in the public’s perception of the issue, and despite the starkly polarized posturing in Congress, the political momentum is probably not going to be greater than it is now.
-The Obama administration expresses commitment on getting legislation done on climate change, as will as a willingness to to go to Copenhagen if it will help seal some sort of a deal.
+Speaking with Eriksen afterward, he told me that despite the apparent lack of urgency in the public’s perception of the issue, and despite the starkly polarized posturing in Congress, the political momentum is probably not going to be greater than it is now.
+The Obama administration expresses commitment on getting legislation done on climate change, and a willingness to go to Copenhagen if it will help seal some sort of a deal.